AmazingAmpharos/OoT-Randomizer/README.md

 This setting allows a huge number of minor tricks to be allowed by the logic.
 Here is a complete list:

--A precise jumpslash with either a Deku Stick or the Kokiri Sword can be used to reach a Gold Skulltulla on some vines in standad Deku Tree.
+-A precise jumpslash with either a Deku Stick or the Kokiri Sword can be used to reach a Gold Skulltula on some vines in standad Deku Tree.
 -The Bow can be used to knock down the stairs in Dodongo's Cavern with two well timed shots.
 -The vines in Forest Temple leading to where the well drain switch is in the standard form can be barely reached with the standard Hookshot.
 -The well in Forest Temple can be crossed with just Hookshot by shooting as low as possible on the vines from the far side and swimming under